allanwhite/contentful-mc-uploader/content/in-echo/people/14-robert-wachter/person.md

 ---
 Title: Robert Wachter, MD
-role: Robert Wachter, MD - Professor and Interim Chair of the Department of Medicine at the University of California, San Francisco
+role: Professor and Interim Chair of the Department of Medicine at the University of California, San Francisco

 fullname: Robert Wachter, MD